 Modern Promotion of Hair Dye

 Statistics indicate that a whopping 75% of American women dye their hair, while only about 11% of American men use hair dye.
-Those remarkable statistics give deep insights into the hyper sexualized and fantasy induced psyche of the average American woman.
-On average, women feel deeply dissatisfied with their natural appearance.
+Those remarkable statistics give deep insights into the hyper-sexualized and fantasy induced psyche of the average American woman.
+On average, women feel intensely dissatisfied with their natural appearance.
 That’s a genuine tragedy with dangerous implications.
 The unstoppable rise of social media has only added to this ongoing problem.
-It would be extremely difficult to deny that the drastic rise of female depression and suicide is directly linked to the unrealistic expectations of so-called beauty our culture places on women (and young girls too).
+It would be tough to deny that the drastic increase of female depression and suicide is directly linked to the unrealistic expectations of so-called beauty our culture places on women (and young girls too).

 “O worship the LORD in the beauty of holiness… (Psalm 96:9)”.

 Holiness is beautiful!
 God created every individual with unique beauty.
 To reject holiness and God’s artistry is an insult to God.
-Furthermore, men who do not view godly women as beautiful are carnal and corrupted by the cheap enticements of the world.
-Women who despise holiness are held captive by crushing societal peer pressure and/or their own inward vanity.
-It’s important to understand the duality of motives for synthesizing appearance; some women synthesize to fit in (peer pressure), while some synthesize to stand out (vanity).
-Both motives are highly problematic for differing reasons.
+Furthermore, men who do not view godly women as beautiful are carnal and corrupted by the world’s cheap enticements.
+Women who despise holiness are held captive by crushing societal peer pressure or their inward vanity.
+It’s essential to understand the duality of motives for synthesizing appearance; some women synthesize to fit in (peer pressure), while some synthesize to stand out (vanity).
+Both explanations are highly problematic for differing reasons.

 To be sure, men struggle in these areas as well.
-However, in the context of hair dye (and other body modifications) men feel less pressure and don’t battle these temptations nearly as often as women do.
-For men and women, God desires us to be free from the shackles of envy, pride, vanity, objectification, insecurity, shame, and worldly expectations.
+However, in the context of hair dye (and other body modifications), men feel less pressure and don’t battle these temptations nearly as often as women do.
+God desires men and women to be free from the shackles of envy, pride, vanity, objectification, insecurity, shame, and worldly expectations.